mechiland/flame/README.md

 # flame: the searious HTML5 mobile web framework

 jQueryMobile is slow.
 SenchaTouch is nothing to do with HTML5.
-Ane yes, it's slow, too.
+And yes, it's slow, too.

 flame -is- will be the the mobile device only framework targeting advanced mobile devices: iPhone (5.0+), Android (4.0+) and Windows Mobile (7.5+).
 Coding using normal HTML/CSS, with inuitive programming API, you create lightweight, blazing fast searious mobile application.
 No lag, no delay, perfect for PhoneGap or other similar technologies.